hujhax/austin-improv-wiki/Kaci Beeler.md

 Kaci began performing in [[Maestro]] at [[The Hideout Theatre]] in June of 2005 and met fellow improvisers [[Roy Janik]], [[Kareem Badr]], [[Valerie Ward]], [[Andy Crouch]], [[Michael Ferstenfeld]], among many others through the [[Tuesday Night Jam]].
 Kaci moved to Fullerton, CA[http://en.wikipedia.org/wiki/Fullerton,_California] in August of 2005 to get a Bachelor of Fine Arts Degree with an emphasis in Acting at California State University at Fullerton[http://en.wikipedia.org/wiki/Cal_State_Fullerton].

 In December of 2005 Kaci moved back to Austin, Texas after withdrawing from Cal State Fullerton at the end of the Fall Semester.
-She was asked to join the Austin Improv Troupe [[Parallelogramophonograph]] upon her return and had her first performance with them on December 23rd, 2005, 42 days after the troupe's debut at [[WaffleFest]] in November.
+She was asked to join the Austin improv troupe [[Parallelogramophonograph]] upon her return and had her first performance with them on December 23rd, 2005, 42 days after the troupe's debut at [[WaffleFest]] in November.

 ## Awards
 * Austin Chronicle Best Of Austin Awards 2012, Readers Poll: Best Actor/Actress[http://www.austinchronicle.com/gyrobase/Awards/BestOfAustin?Award=1368787]